GoaFan77/Enhanced4XModRepo/Readme.txt

 		-Reduced the average number of ships captured by Orthodox Advent's Psychic Possession from 5 to 3-4.

 1.841	-Update Strings for Rebellion version 1.92.
+		-Corrected the number of mines that can be deployed at Comets.
+		-Vasari Assault Nanites from the Rankulus Battleship can now target ships.
+		-Fixed an issue where the Pirate Trading base random encounter would not always spawn at Space Junks.

+1.85	-Reduced antimodule damage against capitalships, heavy cruisers, light frigates, and corvettes.